-- Be aware of the postpartum period – Men can develop postpartum thyroid issues as well, commonly known as postpartum thyroiditis.
+- Be aware of the postpartum period – Men can develop postpartum thyroid issues (commonly known as postpartum thyroiditis) as well.

 - Check for a selenium deficiency – A deficiency in this important mineral has been found to be a trigger for Hashimoto’s.

 - Identify food sensitivities – If you are sensitive to foods (such as gluten), it can cause an inflammatory response in the GI tract, leading to malabsorption of nutrients (such as selenium) and Hashimoto’s.

 - Address adrenal fatigue – The fight-or-flight response is activated when we are in a fatigued state of our adrenals.
 This can lead to our body constantly being in “emergency mode”, and creates a feeling of not being safe.
 Many people have noted an onset of Hashimoto’s after a traumatic event in their life.

 - Test for chronic infections – Identifying and treating chronic infections can result in a complete remission of Hashimoto’s.

 - Eliminate toxins – Specifically, halogens (found in the forms of fluoride, bromide and chloride) can take up receptor sites in the thyroid gland, which can then cause inflammation and thyroid cell death, and lead to the development of autoimmune thyroiditis.